vedph/summer-lod-app/README.md

 ## Overview

-This toy application has been created for an imagined workflow where you start from a TEI text, have an XSLT transform it into HTML, and extract entities from it, enriching them with data from the LOD.
+This toy application has been created for a workflow like this:

+1. start from a TEI text.
+2. add an XSLT transformation to render TEI into HTML.
+3. extract entities from TEI, enriching them with data from the LOD.

+This workflow can be useful to show how all these technologies work together in a real-world scenario, even though the toy application is minimalist and so are the sample documents handled by it.

-The UI provides:
+The UI relies on a [backend API](https://github.com/vedph/summer-lod-api) for processing XML, and provides:

 - a code panel for XML.
 - a code panel for XSLT.